Monday, January 20, 2025

 Denial can shield us from difficult emotions.
 Scholl says that might be helpful in the short term, and provide relief to people who don't have the bandwidth or ability to face a problem.

-For example, maybe someone is unhappy in a relationship, but the thought of being alone is worse than the thought of being together.
-Or perhaps someone is burned out or overwhelmed, and lacks the energy or emotional capability for accepting what's happening.
+For example, maybe someone is unhappy in a relationship, but the thought of being alone is worse than the thought of being together -- (Even when they are abusive).
+Or perhaps someone is burned out or overwhelmed, and lacks the energy or emotional capacity for accepting what's happening.
 "Part of the person feels it's easier not to think about the situation, and lets it go because it feels like it's too much to handle right now," Scholl says.

 How can denial hurt us?